GitHub-User228/fast_api_image_transformer_app/README.md

 There you can find specific `curl` commands for sending requests to the app

+In order to access frontend service, use the following link: ```http://localhost:5000/transform```

 ## Running Tests

-To ensure that the application is working correctly, you can run the provided test.
+To ensure that the FastAPI application is working correctly, you can run the provided test.
 Follow these steps to run the tests:

 1. **Build and Start the Services:**
     Ensure that the Docker services are up and running as described in the "Getting Started" section.